Stop Comparing Yourself!

 When students really like you, disciplining and holding them accountable becomes so much easier.
 If you decide to not have a relationship with your students and keep a wall between you and them, that’s fine if it works for you.
 Listen, if you just want to focus on your content and being less personable with students, then do it.
 If it works and you’re getting results, keep at it.
 If you’re looking to make a bigger impact on your students, letting students know you care about them, then teaching with love and accountability is the way to go.
 I feel this is the way to go.
 There are teachers who probably don’t understand my approach.
 That’s fine.
 I really don’t care :)

 So is kindness lame or not cool/weak?
-Kindness is power.
+Kindness possesses power.
 Kindness breaks down the hardest kids who come to us from dysfunction and violence.
 Kindness dissolves barriers and engenders acceptance and love.
 Kindness is super cool and is the needle “mover” in the classroom.
 Can you be too kind?
 Do you mean just being nice with no standards or class rules?
 Combining kindness with accountability will give you the recipe for great classroom management.
 You really can’t be one without the other.
 Both together will create a very positive class for all.
 Kindness doesn’t mean taking disrespect.
 I have had my kindness taken for weakness.
 My first class rule is respect, and I will firmly tell a student privately if I feel disrespected by them after class.
 Do I take it personally and really tear into them?
 No. I become more business in my demeanor.
 I then tell them what is going to happen next if the behavior continues.
 I do not tolerate disrespect and either should you.
 If the behavior happens again, I will follow through with my word.
 Remember—they are not adults.
 Testing and pushing the limits is their job and part of their growing up experience—much like we did as youngsters.
 Holding them accountable lovingly is our job to educate students.

 To sum it up, be yourself always in the classroom.
 Be kind, fair, and protect your class rules like an ump or ref.
 Laugh, have fun, and smile often in your class.
 Being consistent with discipline is probably the hardest thing.
 Sometimes, after a rough day, I like to reflect on my teaching and classroom management.
 You will learn new things every year you do this.
 The more you reflect and perfect, the better you will get at this job.
 Discipline and classroom management is something that takes time.
 You learn through experience.
 Your confidence will start growing.
-You’ll know when you're confident when you enjoy going to work.
+You’ll know when you’re confident, when you enjoy going to work.
 This is coming from a person who had 0 confidence my first few years.
 The more you experience, the better you’ll get at life and in this profession.